Learn how uranium is mined, milled and processed at Cameco

 Video courtesy of How It's Made, a Discovery Communications, Science Channel program

 Cameco is a prominent supplier of uranium processing services required to produce fuel for the generation of clean electricity.
-We operate the world's largest commercial refinery in Blind River, control about 25% of the world UF6 conversion capacity in Port Hope, and are a leading manufacturer of fuel assemblies and reactor components for Candu reactors at our facilities in Port Hope and Cobourg.
+We operate the world's largest commercial refinery in Blind River, have about 25% of the world UF6 primary conversion capacity in Port Hope, and are a leading manufacturer of fuel assemblies and reactor components for CANDU reactors at our facilities in Port Hope and Cobourg.

 Click to show or hide locations: